Table of Contents:

 4. Lug-to-Lug Distance

-- If the lug-to-lug measurement exceeds your wrist width, the watch may overhang and feel uncomfortable.
+- If the lug-to-lug length exceeds your wrist width, the watch may overhang, resulting in an uncomfortable fit and potentially causing the watch to shift or catch on objects.

 5. Evaluating the Watch Face and Case Thickness